 In other words, the higher the gain of the repeater, the better it will work, even when far away from a base station.

-No. Cel-fi does not require any maintenance.
-The Cel-Fi systems will self-adjust and reconfigure automatically to changing cellular networks situations.
+No. CEL-FI does not require any maintenance.
+The CEL-FI systems will self-adjust and reconfigure automatically to changing cellular network situations.

 - The unit is not lighting up?